luigi-rahona/icinga2-autod/README.md

 ```
 Add your own sys_descriptor matches in the compile_hvars method to add custom variables.
 Hoping to add a better way of handling this soon

-##TODO:
-- More options
- - Allow user to input hostname FQDN format (should it come to that)
- - Specify SNMP timeout/retries
-- Allow different hostype definitions (maybe parse templates.conf)
-- Allow more in-depth host objects in general
-- Integrate with icingaweb2
-- Add SNMPv3 Support
-- Handle bad user input better